gabidavila/gabriela.io/source/_posts/2015-04-27-strip-your-text-field.md

 If you use MySQL with a MyISAM engine, this may not be an issue for you, you can create a `FULLTEXT` index, your only problem is if you want to add a new column, an alter table can take forever, since MySQL creates a new table and copies the old data to the new table.
 For those who uses MySQL with an InnoDB engine, prepare because, you'll have more issues.
 Indexes **can't** be `FULLTEXT` and if you do need an index  you must inform the length of it.
 It defeats the purpose of you doing the search in that field.

+> The observation above is **only** true for MySQL 5.5 or below, since version 5.6 MySQL does support `FULLTEXT` indexes on InnoDB

 ## My TEXT field is not searchable, I just use it to store a big string

 In that case you will only have trouble when it comes the time to add a new column or index to that table.
 As I said, when executing an `ALTER TABLE` statement, MySQL will create a new table with the new modifications and reinsert the data.
 Once I did this in a huge table with a TEXT field, it took 2 days.
 So, be careful.